Anti-money laundering legislation applying to the pension fund

 - duty to store records and to conduct internal controls with a view to ensuring that anti-money laundering requirements are observed

 - risk assessment, risk management, management control and communication.

 ISP is characterized as being a low-risk counterparty within the meaning of the European Anti-Money laundering regulation.

-Based on this categorization it is ISP´s policy only to deliver a copy of the relevant persons (defined as being either the CEO, CIO or the Chairman of the Board) passport's for identification and Know Your Customer purposes.
+Based on this categorization it is the pension fund's policy only to deliver a copy of the relevant persons (defined as being either the CEO, CIO or the Chairman of the Board) passport's for identification and Know Your Customer purposes.

 Copy of utility bills and/or other identification cards will not be distributed for identification and Know Your Customer purposes.
 Instead we refer to the public and official Danish Central Business Register at: www.cvr.dk.
-At the business register the relevant person's role/connection to ISP and private address can be verified.
+At the business register the relevant person's role/connection to the pension fund and private address can be verified.